 Back to the main point.
 If you happen to be in New Mexico, or even if you’re not, make sure you plan to visit the Caverns.
 To make the most of your visit, by all means, read and utilize these 10 tips for an amazing visit to Carlsbad Caverns with kids!

-Bring water bottles
+1. Bring water bottles

 Still, this makes it even more important to bring water bottles for all as you will be walking around at the very least for an hour or two.
 There is a little snack area for emergency refueling, and it’s an almost eerie experience sitting at your table in the dark cave eating a sandwich.

-Don’t forget a jacket or sweatshirt
+2. Dress in layers with a jacket or sweatshirt

 It’s chilly down in the caves, even in 100-degree summer weather, so be sure to bring a jacket or sweatshirt for everyone.
 Or you can be like my husband and refuse then just be a little cold walking around.
 However, if you want to enjoy your trip, make sure everyone, especially the kids, have sweatshirts.

-The Natural Entrance vs. the elevator
+3. The Natural Entrance vs. the elevator

 The Natural Entrance is about a mile and a fourth and is narrow in places and quite steep.
 If you have the time, health, a group including older kids, and a sense of adventure take the awesome Natural Entrance where the original explorers descended.

-Prep kids for what’s below
+4. Prep kids for what’s below

 I didn’t have to worry too much about this as my kids showed only interest and no fear, but I would describe a cave for your kids before you go down.
 It’s not a small, enclosed area, but it is dark with spotlights around to see the pathway and formations.

-Cameras all around!
+5. Cameras all around!